bareos/bareos/CONTRIBUTION.md

 ### Developing

-Coding contribution are very welcome, the easiest way is to fork our code on github and submit a pull request.
+Coding contributions are very welcome, the easiest way is to fork our code on github and submit a pull request.
 We really welcome bug fixes or new features.